UC-Davis-molecular-computing/nuad/README.md

 ## NUPACK Copyright Notice

+Since dsd is distributed with NUPACK, we include the following license agreement as required by [NUPACK](http://www.nupack.org/downloads/register).

 ### NUPACK Software License Agreement for Non-Commercial Academic Use and Redistribution
 Copyright © 2022 California Institute of Technology.
 All rights reserved.